SpeekeR99/ZS24_ANLP_Zappe/cv03/README.md

 Side note according the `tests`: `test_clss_dist` is failing for me, because my coverage is `0.7969` and the test tests whether the coverage is in the interval `(0.68, 0.78)`.

 Should the test be updated and maybe check for coverage `>= 0.68` rather than `== 0.73 ± 0.05`?

 ---

+Important note about my terminology:

+`train_loss`, `train_acc` -- these are the values from the training set.

+`val_loss`, `val_acc` -- these are the values from the validation set (training set split).

+`test_loss`, `test_acc` -- these values are not going to be curves on the plots, because I get to know them and log them only once -- at the end of the training (data the model has never seen).

+(I know You mentioned a different terminology, so I believe my `validation` == Your `dev`, but I am not entirely sure)

+---